WSSU opens preseason camp on Wednesday with first full practice scheduled for Friday morning

 “This is a good time because we haven’t seen a lot of them all summer,” Massey said.
 “We’ll check to see if they have stayed in shape and if they hit the weight room.
 We did have about 40 guys in and out of our summer weight training so that was good.”

-After checking in, the players get their photos taken with their brand new uniforms, the Under Armor brand that CIAA schools are under contract to wear.
-After their photos were taken they headed over to check in to their dorm rooms before arriving back at Bowman Gray Stadium for meetings.
+After checking in, the players got their photos taken with their brand new uniforms from Under Armour, which CIAA schools are required to wear because of a contract.
+After their photos were taken, they checked in to their dorm rooms before going back to Bowman Gray Stadium for meetings.'

-Later on Wednesday night they had a team dinner planned and more meetings.

-On Thursday the players will get fitted for their equipment, go through Title IX training and they also will all go through concussion testing with WSSU’s athletics training staff.
+On Thursday, players will be fitted for equipment, go through Title IX training and also will go through concussion testing with WSSU’s athletics training staff.

 Massey said Thursday will also be used to make sure each player is medically cleared as well as having the proper paperwork in regards to insurance.

-After all of that is taken care of the first practice on Friday morning will shift the focus to getting ready for UNC Pembroke on the road for the opener on Sept.
+After all of that, Friday morning's first practice will shift the focus to getting ready for the season-opening road game at UNC Pembroke on Sept.
 5.

 “As a head coach you like the challenge that is out there,” Massey said.
 “The goals don’t change, because we want to win the division, the CIAA championship game and hope to be in the NCAA Division II playoffs.
 You bring a group of guys together and the bottom line is we have three and half weeks to get them ready for our first game.”